- Prepare for the day

 From our experience, when the Lord brought us vision for how large families can be affordable, how they can function, and how a home can be pleasant and productive rather than chaotic, then fear disappeared and hope and enthusiasm took its place. *smile* We need to share that vision with our children sometimes.
 They can't, of course, understand long-range vision necessarily until they're older, but they can certainly understand the reason for doing work jobs at home, for completing their school work,

-When we worked outside of our homes before becoming wives and mothers we experienced people giving us a vision which then motivated us.
+Before becoming wives and mothers we experienced people giving us a vision which then motivated us.
 An employer might have said that the company needed to increase it's sales, and resulting from that would be a nice bonus.
 Woo-hoo!
 We're all over that! *smile* We can give children a vision for their success in doing a job well and quickly the first time, and then they have the blessing of showing off their good work to their daddy, the blessing of mom's joy in having a clean house, and the blessing of not having to do the job twice because it was done poorly the first time. *laugh* *wink* Vision is motivating.
 I encourage you to use that to your advantage.

-* Character Training For Children - A Core Aspect of Discipleship
+* Character Training For Children

 ~ ~ ~ ~ ~Here are two quotes I'd like to leave you with.
 They're about motherhood, and I loved them so much when I first read them that I printed them and framed them for our home as a reminder to myself and our daughters.

 "...Motherhood requires vision...one of the reasons why Motherhood is both the most biblically noble, and the most socially unappreciated role to which a young woman can aspire.
 There are many people who ask the question: Does my life matter?
 But a mother that fears the Lord need never ask such a question.
-Upon her faithful obedience hinges the future of the church and the hope of the nation." ~ Doug Phillips, President of Vision Forum
+Upon her faithful obedience hinges the future of the church and the hope of the nation." ~ Doug Phillips, former President of Vision Forum

 In 1950, the great Scottish American preacher Peter Marshall stood before the United States Senate and he explained motherhood this way:

 "The modern challenge of motherhood is the eternal challenge - that of being a godly woman.
 The very phrase sounds strange in our ears.
 We never hear it now.
-We hear about every other kind of woman - beautiful women, smart women, sophisticated women, career women, talented women, divorced women, but so selcom do we hear of a godly woman - or of a godly man either, for that matter.
+We hear about every other kind of woman - beautiful women, smart women, sophisticated women, career women, talented women, divorced women, but so seldom do we hear of a godly woman - or of a godly man either, for that matter.

 "I believe women come nearer fulfilling their God-given function in the home than anywhere else.
 It is a much nobler thing to be a good wife than to be Miss America.
 It is a greater achievement to establish a Christian home than it is to produce a second-rate novel filled with filth.
 It is a far, far better thing in the realm of morals to be old-fashioned than to be ultramodern.
 The world has enough women who know how to hold their cocktails, who have lost all their illusions and their faith.
 The world has enough women who know how to be smart.
 It needs women who are willing to be simple.
 The world has enough women who know how to be brilliant.
 It needs some who will be brave.
 The world has enough women who are popular.
 It needs more who are pure.
 We need women, and men, too, who would rather be morally right than socially correct."